productivity tips · Dec 23, 2022

 At the end of the performance review meeting, be sure to thank your boss for their time and input.

-How employees can take advantage of project management software to prepare their performance reviews
+How can employees take advantage of project management software to prepare their performance reviews?

 We mentioned these in passing, but here is the further explanation: